pledge4future/WePledge/backend/docs/graphql_user_requests.md

 # GraphQL: User management

-Everything is explained in this [video tutorial](https://www.youtube.com/watch?v=pyV2_F9wlk8&t=494s) along with code on [GitHub](https://github.com/veryacademy/YT-GraphQL-User-Authentication-GraphQL-Auth)
+The API including requests and possible responses is well documented [here](https://django-graphql-auth.readthedocs.io/en/latest/api).

-The requests (except for the updateUser) can be sent through GraphiQL on `localhost:8000/graphql` or using Postman.
+The requests (except for the updateUser) can be sent through GraphiQL on `localhost:8000/graphql` or using [Postman](https://www.postman.com/).
+If the requests reuqired sending a token in the header, you need to use postman.

+As a tutorial, everything is explained in this [video tutorial](https://www.youtube.com/watch?v=pyV2_F9wlk8&t=494s) along with code on [GitHub](https://github.com/veryacademy/YT-GraphQL-User-Authentication-GraphQL-Auth)

 ## Register a new user account